john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 You've already known the uses of programming languages.
 Before diving into the code, I think it's incredibly important that you understand what a program is.
 I swear to you it is going to help you tremendously in the future.
 Let me give you a perfect example.

-When you order food at a restaurant, a chef will follow a set of instructions in a recipe to cook it.
-There're many control variables in a recipe, like baking time and temperature.
+When you order food at a restaurant, a chef will follow a set of instructions in a recipe to cook.
+There're many control variables in a recipe like baking time and temperature.
 To make perfect food, the chef have to control them while cooking.
-Writing a program is like making a recipe card.
+I want you to imagine that writing a program is like making a recipe card.
 You need to write lines of instructions on a recipe card, you need to write lines of code to make a program.
 You need to specify baking time and temperature in a recipe, you need to define variables in your code as well!
 You need to use a computer to execute a program, you need a chef to cook the food, too!
 I want you to think writing program is as simple as writing a recipe card.
 Let me give you another example:
 ```javascript
 var temperature = 10;
 console.log('The temperature should be controlled at: ' + temperature);
 ```

-All you need to do now is type it in the developer console and press enter to see what will happen:
+All you need to do now is type it in the developer console.
+Type it yourself, don't copy, press the enter key and see what happens:

 {% asset_img print-variable.jpg %}